romantomjak/skilled-hammer/README.md

 I say optional because they are not required to actually run the app, but they are needed when you deploy it in production.

-For configuration samples see the `config` folder.
+For configuration examples see the `config` folder.

 ## Security